-But here’s the kicker: We don’t have to have a specific relationship status to do so.
+But here’s the kicker: We don’t have to have a specific relationship status to give or receive that joy.

-Maybe that person is a significant other or spouse, and if so, celebrate that special relationship with gusto.
+Maybe the person you want to celebrate is a significant other or spouse, and if so, celebrate that special relationship with gusto.
 Relationships are gifts, and couples should enjoy a day set aside to honor their love.